PrateekTh/TFS-OTC-Implementation/assignments/modules.md

 ### Minigame Window

 This is the main UI window, in which the button keeps moving.
-It is controlled by a toggle function, triggered via a HotKey, and a Toggle Button.
+It is controlled by a `toggle` function that can be triggered via a keyboard shortcut, and a toggle button.

 ### Jump Button

-The Jump button, create in the minigame.otui, and assigned to a local in the local file.
-This button is moved using some simple conditions:
+This is the moving Jump button, created in the `minigame.otui` and assigned to a local in the local file.
+This button is moved using some simple conditions, in the `moveButton` function:

 - While the Minigame Window is visible, we increase the button's right margin after a given time interval, using the addEvent function.
 - If the margin reaches a certain value (a bit less than the width of the Minigame Window) or if the button is clicked, we call a reset function.